mikeboensel/AI_Course/slides/lecture1/pages/key_ideas_of_ai.md

 </div>

 <!--
-Color space
+Color space:
-We can transition between points
+- We can transition between points
-At every point we get a valid color
+- At every point we get a valid color

 Ties into:
 - Latent spaces/embeddings